 Arriving at the four-star Hakone Hotel, we stay for one night with breakfast and dinner.
 The entire area here is geo-thermally active, and provides the perfect opportunity to try one of Japan's unmissable experiences – bathing in an 'onsen', a hot spring at our very own hotel.

 This morning we travel to Hiroshima on Japan's iconic gleaming white bullet train.
 With reclining seats, plenty of legroom, air conditioned comfort and speeds up to 189 mph, this is an incomparable way to travel.
 Arriving at lunchtime, we’re on our way to one of the country’s most distinctive views on the nearby small island of Miyajima.
 A huge red 'Torii' gate sits just offshore; widely celebrated, at high tide it appears to float between the sea and sky.
 This popular little island is easy to explore on foot.
 It has a relaxed holiday atmosphere, lots of interesting shops and a covered market.
-Returning to Hiroshima, we stay the night at the four-star ANA Crowne Plaza.
+Returning to Hiroshima, we stay the night at the four-star ANA Crowne Plaza or the Sheraton Hiroshima.

 There’s a sobering reminder of the horrors of war this morning as we visit Hiroshima's Peace Park and museum, displaying the remains of the only building to survive the atomic bomb blast of August 1945.
 The city has been completely rebuilt and there are no signs left of the devastation of that fateful day.
 Yet you may notice a small digital counter indicating the number of days since the last atomic test - it's surprisingly recent.